Showing posts with label jaisalmer. Show all posts

 As we pass over the footbridge spanning the major road below – like many in Samarkand, recently renovated, its tarmac smooth and devoid of markings – we turn right by the Hazrat Khizr mosque, apparently one of the oldest Muslim buildings in Samarkand.

 As usual, lots of Uzbeks visiting the Shah-i Zinda site, which is great, particularly school groups.
 The brilliant blues glisten in the morning sunlight, with the different shades varying the basic tonality.
 Impossible for a non-expert to do justice to the use of Arabic calligraphy as ornamentation.
 Inside, some tombs are plain, but many are gloriously complex with geometric patterns and even the odd plant.
-The scooped-out cornices look like negative space, defining a shape that is not there.
+The scooped-out beehive corners look like negative space, defining a shape that is not there.

 I have vague memories of visiting here back in 1982, of ascending and descending the hill.
 But then, everything was in a state of disrepair.
 Now it gleams with its original glory.
 The site culminates in a little group of mausoleums that are particularly fine.
 But the path continues through the large Muslim graveyard.
 Rather disconcerting to see the faces of the deceased etched on the tombstones, a mournful army of the dead.
 Far better to just turn to ashes and be scattered.